liberapay/payment-cards.js/README.md

 Compatibility: obsolete browsers are not supported.
 For example IE ≤ 8 are not, because they don't have [addEventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener).

-Maturity: payment-cards.js is used in production.
+Maturity: payment-cards.js is stable and has been used in production.

-Maintenance: this project is maintained by the Liberapay team, you can [donate](https://liberapay.com/Liberapay/donate) to fund this work.
+Maintenance: we haven't been using payment-cards.js since we switched to [Stripe](https://stripe.com/), so it's not actively maintained by us.
+However, we still accept and review pull requests.

 ## Demo